 The ECMAScript group (ECMA TC39/TG1) unanimously agreed to the proposal and established a sub-group to standardize the syntax and semantics of a general purpose, cross platform, vendor neutral set of programming language extensions called ECMAScript for XML (E4X).
-The development of this Standard started on 8 August 2002 in parallel with ECMAScript Edition 4.
+The development of this Standard started on 8 August 2002.
 This Standard was developed as an extension to ECMAScript Edition 3, but may be applied to other versions of ECMAScript as well.

-This Standard adds a native XML datatype to the ECMAScript language, extends the semantics of familiar ECMAScript operators for manipulating XML data and adds a small set of new operators for common XML operations, such as searching and filtering.
-It also adds support for XML literals (i.e., initialisers), namespaces, qualified names and other mechanisms to facilitate XML processing.
+This Standard adds native XML datatypes to the ECMAScript language, extends the semantics of familiar ECMAScript operators for manipulating XML data and adds a small set of new operators for common XML operations, such as searching and filtering.
+It also adds support for XML literals, namespaces, qualified names and other mechanisms to facilitate XML processing.

-The ECMAScript group is working on significant enhancements for future versions of E4X, including mechanisms for defining XML types using the XML Schema language.
-In addition, the group is working on ECMAScript Edition 4, which will include E4X and additional features, such as support for classes.
+This standard will be integrated into future editions of ECMA-262 (ECMAScript).
+The ECMAScript group is working on significant enhancements for future editions of the ECMAScript language, including mechanisms for defining XML types using the XML Schema language and support for classes.

-This Standard has been adopted as the 1st Edition of ECMA-<TBD ###> by the ECMA General Assembly in <TBD month>, 2004.
-It will be integrated into future editions of ECMA-262 (ECMAScript).
+This Standard has been adopted as the 1st Edition of ECMA-<TBD ###> by the ECMA General Assembly in June, 2004.